-Last Updated on January 20, 2023
+Last Updated on May 17, 2023

 Disclaimer: This site uses demographic data, email opt-ins, display advertising, and affiliate links.
 Please visit our Disclosure and Privacy Policy pages for further explanation.

-When spring has sprung and people start venturing out to enjoy warmer weather, strawberry picking in North Carolina is one of the best things to do, especially with kids.
+When spring has sprung, and people start venturing out to enjoy warmer weather, strawberry picking in North Carolina is one of the best things to do, especially with kids.
 Not only can you do U-pick, but many of these strawberry farms in NC also offer ice cream and other fun activities.

 Fun fact: North Carolina is the third-largest producer of strawberries in the United States!

-Thanks to our abundance of local farms, there’s a huge list of great places to pick some strawberries!
+Thanks to our abundance of local farms, there’s a huge list of great places to pick strawberries!
 Before we get into them, we also want to share the best times to go and some other tips for strawberry picking in North Carolina.

 Read More: Apple Picking in North Carolina